nounch/patricia/README.md

 directory are served as is, so you can link to them from any page and the links will not break.

+Patricia also comes with some optional goodies:

+- Basic markup editor (`-e` flag) that allows you to select an element or highlight text on a page and brings up the corresponding markup, if it can figure it out.
+- Tooltips (`-t` flag) which show you the full file path for every directory and file in the sidebar by hovering over it.
+- RegEx search across all pages (if you tag your pages using a consistent pattern, you can use this to get a list of all pages for certain tags).

 ## Installation

         gem install patricia